thadk/codeforboston.org/readme.md

 git submodule update --init
 ```

+If you want to test a lot of changes to the site live on your computer, follow the instructions to [install Jekyll](https://jekyllrb.com/docs/installation/) and then run
+`jekyll serve --incremental -w`

 ## I want to update the wesite.
 How do I do that?
 - To add/update jobs, edit `_data/jobs.yml`
 - To add/update events, edit [`_data/events/active.yml`](https://github.com/codeforboston/CFB_static/edit/master/_data/events/active.yml)